nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="associating-collections-with-a-tag-by-query"></a> Associating Collections with a Tag by query

 Tags can be associated with collections by POSTing a JSON query for collections to `%CMR-ENDPOINT%/tags/<tag-key>/associations/by_query` where `tag-key` is the tag key of the tag.
 All collections found will be _added_ to the current set of associated collections with a tag.
 Tag associations are maintained throughout the life of a collection.
-If a collection is deleted and readded it will maintain its tags.
+If a collection is deleted and re-added it will maintain its tags.

 ```
 curl -XPOST -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/tags/edsc.in_modaps/associations/by_query -d \